Kimcheolhui/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 >
 > Downloading packages via `apt` during the image build process can be slow.
 >
-> To speed up the build, consider updating the APT repository to a mirror server by adding the following `sed` command before `apt-get update` in the Dockerfile:
+> To speed up the build, consider updating the APT repository to a mirror server by changing the following `sed` command.
+>
 > ```dockerfile
 > …
 >